Transparency

 Voluntary benefits offered by individual health insurance funds

-Beyond the statutory framework, the individual statutory health insurance funds may offer voluntary benefits.
-If you are statutorily insured, you may be able to get extended, but still limited, support for selected alternative treatments, for example, osteopathy or preventive courses.
-The benefits of public health insurance funds in this area of health care are not standardized, can change over time, and depend entirely on the fund’s internal statutes rather than on a general entitlement.
+Beyond the statutory framework, individual statutory health insurance funds have historically been able to offer voluntary benefits.
+If you are statutorily insured, you may have been able to get extended, but still limited, support for selected alternative treatments, for example osteopathy, preventive courses, homeopathy, or anthroposophic treatments.
+These benefits were never standardized and depended on the fund’s internal statutes rather than on a general entitlement.

 Alternative medicine in public health insurance & provider choice